-Look at Houses Online and in Person
+Look at houses online and in person

 Finally, it's time for the fun part— actually looking at houses.
 You can search for properties online via Web sites such as Trulia.com or through a Multiple Listing Service (MLS) search set up by your real estate agent, as well as by scouring your local newspaper for home-sale listings.
 Before setting foot in a potential home, however, be sure to research the surrounding community, school system and important amenities, such as proximity to shopping and public transportation, Espersen says.
 A simple online search might uncover deal-breakers such as a high crime rate or poor public school ratings.

 During your in-person visit, keep an open mind.
-Cosmetic negatives, such as garish paint colors or dated door handles and light fixtures, are easily fixed and shouldn't deter you from making an offer on a place that otherwise fits your needs.
+Cosmetic issues, such as garish paint colors or dated door handles and light fixtures, are easily fixed and shouldn't deter you from making an offer on a place that otherwise fits your needs.

-In 2014, buyers searched a median of 10 weeks for a new home, according to the NAR's report.
+In 2023, buyers searched a median of 10 weeks for a new home, according to the NAR's report.
 My home search took somewhat longer—nearly four months.
 No matter how long it takes, you want to be sure the house you decide to buy is one you'll live in for at least five years.
 That's the time frame it usually takes to see any significant appreciation in value and recoup your out-of-pocket purchase costs including home appraisal, home inspection and broker's fees.
 Those costs combined can range from 2% to 5% of your home's final purchase price, according to Nolo.com.
 If you discover your home doesn't fit the bill and decide to sell sooner or in a down market, you will likely take a financial hit, Gumbinger says.

-Make an Offer on a Home
+Step 4: Make an offer on a home

 Once you've found a home that meets your requirements, get ready to make an offer.
 With your agent's assistance, draft an offer letter stating your desired purchase price and any contingencies you'd like to include, such as a home inspection.
 You should also include your earnest deposit, which is typically 1% to 2% of the total purchase price.
 Sellers consider it a good-faith measure that further demonstrates you're a serious buyer.
 If your offer is accepted, the earnest deposit will be applied to your down payment.

 This step may involve some negotiating between you and the seller.
 For example, as part of your offer, you might ask the seller to help cover the closing costs or provide a one-year home warranty.
 The seller can either agree with your terms outright or come back with a counteroffer, which happens if they feel your initial offer was too low.
 If there's a counteroffer and you accept, sign and return it to the seller and their agent as soon as possible.
 A counteroffer typically has an expiration date, according to Realtor.com; if you fail to respond by that date the seller can accept an offer from someone else.
-(In today's market, buyers of new homes sold by builders may be able to extract the most incentives, reports Kiplinger's Personal Finance.)

-Closing on a Home
+Step 5: Closing on a home

-In advance of going to settlement, make sure you have copies of important documents such as the purchase contract, proof of homeowners' insurance and inspection reports in case you need to reference them during the actual proceeding.
+In advance of going to settlement, make sure you have copies of important documents such as the purchase contract, proof of homeowners' insurance and inspection reports in case you need to reference them during the proceeding.
 When the big day finally arrives, you'll need to have a certified or cashier's check in-hand that covers your closing costs.
 Your mortgage lender will provide an exact amount ahead of time.